jrs-innovation-center/user-stories/peer2group/data.md

             \___ Sumir (Friend) (Discount Pct: 0%, Peer Count: 0, Total Discount: 0%)
 ```
 - Booking Item ID - Primary Key.
 Represented as either an `_id` key in CouchDB or `ID` table column in a MySQL database.
-- Activity ID - See Activity Data.
+- Activity ID - See Activity Data which includes pricing structure and discounts for the Booking Pyramid.
 - Schedule ID - See Activity Schedule Data.
 - Booking DateTime - The date and time the customer booked the activity.
 - Customer ID